karan/libfib/README.md

 ### Why?

 1. It's cool.
 2. Go is much faster than Python.
 You can rewrite slow parts of your code in Go, and call them from your Python code.
+See [benchmarks](#benchmark).
 3. It's cool.

 ### Benchmarks